WunderlichLab/Relish-RhoBAST-Analysis/README.md

 Scripts to analyze the fluorescence microscopy time-series ND2 files resulting in the cell figures and videos in ["Heterogeneous NF-κB activation and enhancer features shape transcription in Drosophila immunity"](https://doi.org/10.1101/2025.05.19.654881).
 Included are a collection of ImageJ Macros, Jython/Python scripts, and ilastik classification files to be ran sequentially to process nuclear, Relish, and RhoBAST channel signals.

-  - Steps 1-4:  raw data processing scripts for confocal ND2 file z-projection, cell body/nuclei segmentation and tracking, mask interpolation, and cell body/nuclei label-map matching
+  - Steps 1-4:  raw data processing scripts for confocal ND2 file z-projection, cell body/nuclei segmentation and tracking, mask interpolation, and cell body/nuclei label-map matching.
+Cellpose custom masks for nuclear and cytoplasmic segmentation are included.
   - Steps 5-6:  example files for [ilastik's Pixel+Object classificaton](https://www.ilastik.org/documentation/) workflow for RhoBAST foci segmentation.
 Pixel classificaion file (Step 5) and TIF used for labeling are available upon request (file size exceeds limitation).
   - Step 7:  Python script for compiling the nuclear Relish fraction and nuclear RhoBAST foci intensity for each cell across each time point.
   - Step 8:  optional ImageJ macro for easy visualization and interactive sorting of all cells based on overlaid masks for cytoplasm, nuclei, and RhoBAST foci (based on the criteria listed in Methods).